awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

 ### Inference Directory<a name="sms-directories-inference"></a>

 The `inference` directory is only present when you are using automated data labeling\.
-This directory contains the input and output files for the Amazon SageMaker batch transform used while labeling data objects\.
+This directory contains the input and output files for the SageMaker batch transform used while labeling data objects\.

 ### Manifest Directory<a name="sms-directories-manifest"></a>